 Aragon features one primary (ANT) and two derivative (ANJ, ARA) cryptoassets.
 ANT confers holders governance rights on the Aragon Network and can be staked to generate ANJ or ARA.
 ANJ is a token with contribution functions, enabling holders to participate in the Aragon Court.
 Jurors can stake ANJ to work and earn fees from the Aragon Court system, with loss conditions for staked ANJ designed to incentivize consensus and participation.
 ARA is intended for use in validation and fee-payment on the Aragon Chain, an application specific, proof-of-stake blockchain.

-Aragon launched a successful token sale in May 2017 for their ERC-20 compatible ANT token, where $24 million was raised in fifteen minutes.
-The project intends for ANT tokens to be managed by an algorithmic monetary policy that keeps its price relatively stable, so that ANT can be used as an ideal way to collateralize Aragon Agreements.
+Aragon completed a token sale in May 2017 for their ERC-20 compatible ANT token, raising $24 million in fifteen minutes.
+ANT tokens were initially designed to be managed by an algorithmic monetary policy that keeps its price relatively stable, so that ANT can be used as an ideal way to collateralize Aragon Agreements.
 The algorithmic monetary policy would draw from what they refer to as a “Stability Reserve” to maintain ANT at a given price target.
 Though Aragon does not classify their token as a stable coin, the monetary policy that they describe falls under a stablecoin category called “seigniorage shares”, named after an October 2014 Robert Sams' article, which Smith + Crown examined in a previous piece.